Princeton University School of Engineering and Applied Science

-The School of Engineering is home to four interdisciplinary centers: the Andlinger Center for Energy and the Environment, the Center for Information Technology Policy, the Keller Center for Innovation in Engineering Education, and the Princeton Institute for the Science and Technology of Materials (PRISM).
+The School of Engineering is home to four interdisciplinary centers: the Andlinger Center for Energy and the Environment, the Center for Information Technology Policy, the Keller Center for Innovation in Engineering Education, and the Princeton Materials Institute (PMI).

 In 2019, Times Higher Education ranked Princeton seventh among engineering schools worldwide.

 History

 On August 25, 1875, Princeton's Board of Trustees elected Charles McMilllan as chair of civil engineering, the University's first engineering department.
 Early engineering students were taught in the John C. Green School of Science, which opened in 1873.
 The School of Engineering and Applied Science was created to house Princeton's engineering departments in 1921.

 Campus

 The core of Princeton's School of Engineering is the Engineering Quadrangle, known as the EQuad.
 Built in 1962, it was designed by Frank Voorhees of Voorhees, Walker, Smith, Smith and Haines.

-Since then the Engineering School's presence on campus has expanded to include the Friend Center for Engineering Education, designed by Henry N. Cobb of Pei Cobb Freed & Partners; Bowen Hall, designed by Alan Chimacoff; the Department of Computer Science, designed by Kliment & Halsband; Sherrerd Hall, designed by Frederick Fisher and Partners; and the Andlinger Center for Energy and the Environment, designed by Tod Williams Billie Tsien Architects.
+Since then the Engineering School's presence on campus has expanded to include the Friend Center for Engineering Education, designed by Henry N. Cobb of Pei Cobb Freed & Partners; Bowen Hall, designed by Alan Chimacoff of the Hillier Group; the Department of Computer Science, designed by Kliment & Halsband; Sherrerd Hall, designed by Frederick Fisher and Partners; and the Andlinger Center for Energy and the Environment, designed by Tod Williams Billie Tsien Architects.